-Pumpkins are popping up everywhere these days, from farmer’s markets to grocery store bins.
+Although Halloween has come and gone, you’ll still find pumpkins just about everywhere these days, from farmer’s markets to grocery store bins.
 Small one, large ones, white ones, orange ones; all stunning globes of delicious pumpkin-y goodness.
-Sure, they’ll be carved into ghoulish faces within a couple of weeks, but there’s a lot more that you can do with a pumpkin than turn it into a Jack o’Lantern or a pie.
+Sure, many of them were carved into ghoulish faces last week, but there’s a lot more that you can do with a pumpkin than just turn it into a Jack o’Lantern or a pie.
 Here are 9 things you can do with punkins’ gloriously goopy innards and succulent flesh this season.

 This fabulous spread is from Oh She Glows: a website dedicated to incredible vegan recipes and healthy eating tips.
 You can use this butter on pancakes or toast, add it to muffins or baked energy bars, swirl it into your cereal, or just curl up with a jar of it and a spoon; it’s that good.